 - Economic Development/Shopsteading: Shopsteading refers to the acquisition and sale of abandoned shops to small businesses and entrepreneurs.
-A total of \$400,000 was expended for the acquisition and soft cost of 4 businesses. - Façade Improvement: There were no new façade improvement activities. - Public Services: The County disbursed \$226,878.59 in PY 2022, providing vital public services for at-risk Cumberland County residents, including LMI individuals and families, the homeless, elderly, and disabled.
+A total of \$400,000 was expended for the acquisition and soft cost of 4 businesses. - Façade Improvement: There were no new façade improvement activities. - Public Services: The County disbursed \$358,511.56 in PY 2022 and 2023, providing vital public services for at-risk Cumberland County residents, including LMI individuals and families, the homeless, elderly, and disabled.
 The County continued to support the operational costs associated with James Wilson Emergency Shelter at Safe Harbour affording people the ability to access the services provided by Safe Harbour.
-PY 2022 funds were also used for a program at YWCA, a Community Partners for Change Coordinator, enhanced police patrols, Hope Station, and Salvation Army. - Public Facilities: The County invested CDBG funds in several vital public facility projects in PY 2022 including: - St. Paul Church Sewer Replacement - Medard's House New HVAC system and other various overall building improvements. - Borough of Lemoyne Removal of architectural barriers for ADA improvements and stormwater drainage improvements. - New Hope Ministries Enola Outreach Center renovations. - Shippensburg Township Recreation improvements for pickle ball courts. - CCHRA Rehabilitation to improve ADA accessibility to Cumberland County Housing and Redevelopment Authorities headquarters. - New Cumberland Remove architectural barriers throughout the downtown area. - Shippensburg Borough Installation of LED crosswalk warning systems. - Newburg Borough ADA and street improvements.
+PY 2022 funds were also used for a program at YWCA, a Community Partners for Change Coordinator, enhanced police patrols, Hope Station, and Salvation Army. - Public Facilities: The County invested CDBG funds in several vital public facility projects in PY 2022 and 2023 including: - St. Paul Church Sewer Replacement - Medard's House New HVAC system and other various overall building improvements. - Borough of Lemoyne Removal of architectural barriers for ADA improvements and stormwater drainage improvements. - New Hope Ministries Enola Outreach Center renovations. - Shippensburg Township Recreation improvements for pickle ball courts.